mostafamedhat1983/terraform-aws-eks/terraform/modules/eks/README.md

 # EKS Module

-Creates complete EKS cluster with managed node group, OIDC provider for IRSA, KMS encryption for secrets, and Jenkins access configuration.
+Creates a complete EKS cluster with a managed node group, KMS encryption for secrets, and Jenkins access configuration.

 ## Usage